alpersunter/FRIDAY/README.md

-This is a prototype.
-All it can do is run a search on tureng.com (Turkish-English dictionary)
+She is a prototype.
+All she can do is run a search on tureng.com (Turkish-English dictionary)

 1-> "Alt + 1" brings FRIDAY